-"In 1970, Moore's church asked the Christian Life Commission be excluded from receiving its share of the church's CP gifts because of the sponsorship of a seminar in Atlanta which featured an address by a Playboy magazine editor.
+"In 1970, Moore's church asked the Christian Life Commission be excluded from receiving its share of the church's CP gifts because of the sponsorship of a seminar in Atlanta which featured an address by a Playboy meazine editor.

-" 'That was a mistake,' Moore said.
-'I still disagree as completely with them as I did then, but if I were doing it today I would certainly do it differently.
+"That was a mistake," Moore said.
+'I still disagree as completely with them as I did disagree as completely with them as I did disagree as completely it today I would certainly do it differently.
 I would go sit down with Foy Valentine (CLC executive director) and discuss it.
 I would use the process.

-" 'I think now that what I did was worse than what they had done.
-My reaction was bad,' Moore said."
+"'I think now that what I did was worse than what they had done.
+My reaction was bad," Moore said."